kentdlee/Pages/_build/html/_sources/index.rst.txt

 * The `AlphaZero Project <http://github.com/kentdlee/alpha-zero-general>`_ is a clone of `Surag Nair's project <https://github.com/suragnair/alpha-zero-general>`_.
 In this I took Surag's Alpha Zero Neural Net for playing Tic Tac Toe and added a GUI front-end to it so it could be played against by a human.
 This could be taken further to add a GUI front-end to the Connect Four neural net but some work would be required to get all of this to work together.
 I have a GUI front-end that could communicate with the neural net backend in much the same way that the Tic Tac Toe project works (through a pipe and a well-defined architecture).

-* The `GoBackN Project <http://cs.luther.edu/~leekent/Networking/GoBackN.html>`_ is an example of a project that I developed when teaching Computer Networking.
+* The `GoBackN Project <https://kentdlee.github.io/Networking/GoBackN.html>`_ is an example of a project that I developed when teaching Computer Networking.
 The project includes several parts of the code.
 A full solution is available upon request.
-The project incorporates an implementation of a Socket class and implements TCP over UDP as a means of learning the difference between guaranteed, reliable end to end service with TCP and the unguaranteed service of UDP.
+The project incorporates an implementation of a Socket class and implements TCP over UDP as a means of learning the difference between guaranteed, reliable end to end service with TCP and the un-guaranteed service of UDP.

-* The `Theory of Computation <http://cs.luther.edu/~leekent/ComputationalModels>`_ site contains several projects that are based on building a bottom-up parser generator and a scanner generator.
+* The `Theory of Computation <https://kentdlee.github.io/ComputationalModels>`_ site contains several projects that are based on building a bottom-up parser generator and a scanner generator.
 These projects involve building finite state machines from regular expressions and building a parser from a context-free grammar.
 These are projects I first worked on during the summer of 1984 (when I was a college student) and have lived on when I rewrote them in Python for use in my Computational Models course.
 All the code for these projects is complete and is available upon request.
 The complete project is a full blown compiler generator written in Python.

 There have been other projects in the areas of Computer Graphics, Machine Learning, Artificial Intelligence, Database Systems, Operating Systems, Parallel Computation, Programming Languages, Data Structures and Algorithms, Graph Theory, and the Theory of Computation.
 I have taught all these courses at one time or another and I have developed projects for all of them.